Fused Deposition Modeling vs Selective Laser Sintering Watertightness Test

 How Does Plastic 3D Printing Work?

 3D printing plastic is one of the fastest and most cost efficient methods available for the iterative design, prototyping, and production of custom parts.
 Rather than material being removed from a stock, as historically done with manufacturing processes such as CNC machining, 3D printing works by repeatedly layering small amounts of plastic to build a design from the ground up.
 This is done by providing the 3D printer with a three dimensional digital design file, commonly referred to as a computer aided design (CAD) file.
-Once you have a CAD file for your design, there are a number of different 3D plastic printing methods that can be used to create your parts, such as fused deposition modeling (FDM) and selective laser sintering (SLS).
+Once you have a CAD file for your design, there are a number of different 3D plastic printing methods that can be used to create your parts, such as Stereolithography (SLA), Fused Deposition Modeling (FDM), and Selective Laser Sintering (SLS).

 Will It Leak, or Won’t It?